-Risks Associated With Acquisitions.
-The Company has consummated and may continue to consummate certain strategic acquisitions in order to provide increased capabilities to its existing products, enter new product and service markets or enhance its distribution channels.
+RISKS ASSOCIATED WITH ACQUISITIONS: The Company has consummated and may continue to consummate certain strategic acquisitions in order to provide increased capabilities to its existing products, enter new product and service markets or enhance its distribution channels.
 The ability of the Company to integrate the acquired businesses, including delivering sales and support, ensuring continued customer commitment, obtaining further commitments and challenges associated with expanding sales in particular markets and retaining key personnel, will impact the success of these acquisitions.
 If the Company is unable to properly and timely integrate the acquired businesses, there could be a materially adverse effect on the Company's business, financial condition and results of operations.
+On August 31, 2000, the Company acquired ICEM CFD Engineering.
+The Company cannot guarantee that it will be able to fully realize the benefits or strategic objectives it sought in acquiring ICEM CFD.
+The acquisition of ICEM CFD was accounted for as a purchase and, as a result, a significant amount of goodwill and other identifiable intangible assets were recorded, the amortization of which will adversely affect the Company's results of operations in future periods.

-General Contingencies.
-The Company is subject to various investigations, claims and legal proceedings from time to time that arise in the ordinary course of its business activities.
+GENERAL CONTINGENCIES: The Company is subject to various investigations, claims and legal proceedings from time to time that arise in the ordinary course of its business activities.
 Each of these matters is subject to various uncertainties, and it is possible that some of these matters may be resolved unfavorably to the Company.